 There was a public campground (Islay Creek Campground) located in the NNW sector at Montana de Oro State Park at 7.387 kilometers (4.59 miles).
 This campground was near Spooner's Cove.
 Approximately 713,000 people visited Montana de Oro State Park via day use permit.
 Approximately 22,000 people spent the night at Islay Creek Campground.

-There was public access to hiking trails at the north and south ends of the PG&E property in 2012.
+There was public access to hiking trails at the north and south ends of the PG&Eproperty in 2013.

-The Point Buchon Trail was located at the north end of PG&E property and had about 20,000 visitors.
+The Point Buchon Trail was located at the north end of PG&E property and had about 18,000 visitors in 2013.
 The trail traversed about 3.5 miles of coastline from Coon Creek to Crowbar Canyon.
-The trail was open for day hikes Thursday thru Monday from approximately 0800-1600.
-Two to three people from California Land Management occupied the trail head booth during operating hours.
+The trail was open to the public for day hikes Thursday thru Monday from approximately 0700-1700.
+Two to three people from California Land Management occupied the trail head booth near Coon Creek during operating hours.
 This trail was originally opened to the public on July 13, 2007.

-The Pecho Coast Trail was located at the south end of PG&E property and had about 2,500 visitors.
-The trail was approximately 3.7 miles long and led to the Point San Luis Lighthouse near Avila Beach.
+The Pecho Coast Trail was located at the south end of PG&E property and had about 3,000 visitors in 2013.
+The trail was approximately 3.7 miles long and led from the Avila Beach DCPP Entrance Gate to the Point San Luis Lighthouse property.
 Access was controlled (by permission only) and conducted by docents.
 This trail was just slightly outside the 5 mile radius of the plant.
 Pecho Coast Trail hikes were only available on Wednesdays (about 20 people) and Saturdays (about 40 people).
 30-40 Lighthouse keepers occupied the Lighthouse grounds on Tuesdays, Thursdays, and Saturdays from 0800-1600.
 The Lighthouse property was owned by the Harbor District.